zhw12/conceptEmbedding/README.md

 RETAIN_PHRASES_RATIO is the ratio of phrases kept when doing the segmentation.

-###learning_embedding.conf
+### learning_embedding.conf

 ```
 file=results/segmented_text.txt_phraseAsWord.txt
 ```

 file is the input file of `learning_embedding.py`, where each line is a single document.
-By default, it points to segmented result where each phrase is converted into one token.
+By default, it points to the segmented result where each phrase is converted into one token.

 ```
 result_dir=results